IADC Therapy and The Center for Grief and Traumatic Loss

 The International IADC Board

-Dr. Noelle St. Germain-Sehr and The Center for Grief and Traumatic Loss, would like to introduce the members of The International IADC® Board.
-In addition to Dr. St. Germain-Sehr, the members are as follows.
+The Executive Directors and The Center for Grief and Traumatic Loss would like to introduce the members of The International IADC Board.
+In addition to César and Dr. St. Germain-Sehr, the members are as follows.

 Claudio Lalla MD, PsyD.